QuentinRa/blog.quentinra.dev/info/js/index.md

 ## JavaScript for websites

 We are calling DOM the Document Object Model.
 The tags of your page are a tree, you got html, then head/body, etc. This is what the DOM is.
-You got a variable called `document` (shortcut of `window.document`), and you may ask it about node inside the tree.
+You got a variable called `document` (shortcut of `window.document`), and you may ask it about some nodes inside the tree.

 * [document](web/document.md)
 * [window](web/window.md)